jaimishsatani/jaimishsatani/README.md

 # ✫ About Me:

 I am Jaimish Satani, a Full Stack Developer specializing in MERN stack and AI/ML applications.
-Passionate about building scalable and efficient solutions, I have experience developing SaaS applications and AI-powered systems.
+Passionate about building scalable and efficient solutions, I have experience developing an AI-powered systems.

 ## 🌐 Socials: